Cavity-induced bifurcation in classical rate theory: Introduction

 Classical rate theory provides a stochastic framework for investigations in natural and social sciences \cite{gardiner2009stochastic,van1992stochastic,castellano2009social,weidlich1991physics,schnakenberg1976network,weber2017master}.
 It has been used to describe a wide variety of phenomena in different fields: the spreading of diseases in epidemiology~\cite{bailey1950epidemic,rock2014dynamics}, the growth and decline of companies in economics~\cite{nelson1985evolutionary} and of populations in ecology~\cite{hastings2018transient}, and disintegration of radioactive nuclei in atomic physics, to name a few.
 In chemistry, rate equations provide a quantitative way of understanding chemical reactions~\cite{hanggi1990reaction}.

-In recent years, there have been several indications of chemical reactions being altered by the formation of vibrational polaritons, hybrid excitations formed by the coupling of molecular vibrations to vacuum electromagnetic field of an optical cavity~\cite{garcia2021manipulating,herrera2020molecular,ribeiro2018polariton}.
-It has been reported that the vacuum field works both as a catalyst~\cite{lather2019cavity,lather2020improving} and an inhibitor~\cite{thomas2016ground,vergauwe2019modification, thomas2019tilting} in different reactions.
+There have been several recent indications of chemical reactions being altered by the formation of vibrational polaritons, hybrid excitations formed by the coupling of molecular vibrations to vacuum electromagnetic field of an optical cavity~\cite{garcia2021manipulating,herrera2020molecular,ribeiro2018polariton}.
+The vacuum field has been reported to work both as a catalyst~\cite{lather2019cavity,lather2020improving} and an inhibitor~\cite{thomas2016ground,vergauwe2019modification,thomas2019tilting,ahn2023modification} in different reactions.
 However, the current theoretical understanding seems to contradict these experimental results.
-In the conventional approach concentrating on the cavity induced modification of the individual reaction rates within the transition state theory, it is found that all the polaritonic effects should disappear when the number of molecules forming the polariton is increased~\cite{zhdanov2020vacuum,campos2020polaritonic,li2020origin,wang2021roadmap}.
+The conventional approach that concentrates on the cavity-induced modification of the individual reaction rates within the transition state theory finds that all the polaritonic effects should disappear when the number of molecules forming the polariton increases~\cite{zhdanov2020vacuum,campos2020polaritonic,li2020origin,wang2021roadmap,kansanen2023theory}.
 Furthermore, very recently, there have been reports of failed replication experiments~\cite{imperatore2021reproducibility,wiesehan2021negligible}, adding to the confusion.

-The effect of the cavity on the chemistry poses an interesting stochastic problem, regardless of the current experimental knowledge on the subject.
-Its fundamental notion is that of collectivity: a large number of molecules participate in the polaritons, and it is often expected that the more molecules there are, the stronger the effect.
-At the same time, the strength of the light-matter coupling may vary from molecule to molecule.
+Regardless of the current experimental status, vacuum-modified chemistry poses a fundamental challenge on our understanding of light-matter interactions.
+Its difficulty arises from the notion of collectivity.
+The cavity fields interact with a large number of molecules which forms an interacting many-body system.
+The collectivity of the light-matter system leads to novel optical properties~\cite{reitz2022cooperative}, including the realization of hybrid Bose-Einstein condensates~\cite{christopoulos2007room,deng2010exciton} and sub-/superradiant quantum emitters~\cite{tiranov2023collective}, as well as novel interactions whose role in materials design is actively studied~\cite{bloch2022strongly,ashida2020quantum,sentef2018cavity,chiocchetta2021cavity,appugliese2022breakdown}.